verivital/hyst/README.md

 For validated optimization tasks in Hyst, kodiak is an option.
 Kodiak is a NASA tool which uses interval branch and bound and Bernstein expansions to come up with upper and lower bounds on a nonlinear function, given interval bounds.
 To use this, the kodiak executable must be on your PATH or KODIAK_PATH environment variable.

 *******************************************************************************
-Running the Regression Tests and hypy (by Stanley Bak)
+Running the Integration Tests and HYPY (by Stanley Bak)
 *******************************************************************************

-The regression tests make use of hypy, which is a python library for running reachability tools and producing plots.
+The integration tests (run each tool on each generated model) make use of hypy, which is a python library for running reachability tools and producing plots.

 #### Description